ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 This limits the reach a single service has in the cluster and therefor adheres to the least privileges principle.

 The following manifest defines an cluster RBAC configuration.
-Only one such a configuration can exist in the entire service mesh and it needs to have the name `default`.
+Such configuration can only exist once in the entire service mesh and it needs to have the name `default`.
 The mode `ON_WITH_INCLUSION` specifies that all subjects that are listed in the inclusion section need to have RBAC enabled.
 These subject can be namespace and/or specific services.
 Specifying the namespace `with-istio` in the inclusion section, enables RBAC for all services in that namespace.